Britain's FTSE underperforms, mining shares a drag

 By Lionel Laurent

-LONDON, Aug 3 (Reuters) - Top UK shares underperformed their European counterparts on Monday, with mining stocks hit when weaker-than-expected manufacturing in China caused global commodity prices to tumble.
+LONDON, Aug 3 (Reuters) - Top UK shares underperformed their European counterparts on Monday, with mining stocks hit by weaker-than-expected manufacturing conditions in China that caused global commodity prices to tumble.

-Data showing UK manufacturing growth picked up in July but new orders grew at the slowest pace in nearly a year did little to change share prices.
+Data showing UK manufacturing growth picked up in July while new orders grew at the slowest pace in nearly a year did little to change share prices.

+But shares in testing firm Intertek Group jumped more than 11 percent after it posted an improvement in first-half organic growth and maintained its full-year guidance.

+HSBC beat expectations with a 10 percent rise in first-half profits and an agreement to sell Banco Bradesco for over $5 billion.
+Its shares rose 0.4 percent.

-The FTSE 100, which is more skewed towards energy and natural resources than many indexes in Europe, was down 0.2 percent at 1413 GMT.
-The pan-European FTSEurofirst 300 was up 0.6 percent, but the FTSE 350 mining index was down over 3 percent.
+The FTSE 100, which is more skewed towards energy and natural resources than many indexes in the region, was down 0.1 percent at 1053 GMT.
+The pan-European FTSEurofirst 300 was up 0.7 percent.

 UK stocks have underperformed Europe by some 14 percentage points so far this year.
 Credit Suisse downgraded UK stocks last week, citing the risk of an interest-rate increase as well as the commodities sell-off.